-Anyone over the age of 18, and anyone under 18 who is married or contemplating marriage, can make a will, provided they have testamentary capacity.
-Persons under the age of 18 who are unmarried can make a will with the approval of the Court; this can be advisable for young people who are earning large sums of money in modelling, in show business or arising of their sports activities or from commercial endorsements as part of wills and executors.
+Anyone over the age of 18 and anyone under 18 who is married or contemplating marriage can make a will, provided they have testamentary capacity.
+Persons under the age of 18 who are unmarried can make a will with the approval of the Court; this can be advisable for young people who are earning large sums of money in modeling, in show business or arising of their sports activities or from commercial endorsements as part of wills and executors.

 I have been asked to prepare a will by a person whose affairs, to my knowledge, are being managed under an enduring power of attorney.
 Should I contact the attorney to verify the capacity of the intending testator?

 Many people who have testamentary capacity have granted an enduring power of attorney and that fact, of itself, should not cast doubt on the testamentary capacity of the intending testator.
 Depending upon the circumstances of the intending testator, such as whether he or she is in a nursing home, hospital etc, it would be wise to check with the testator’s treating medical practitioner or hospital superintendent to ascertain whether the client is suffering from any form of dementia or has differing periods of lucidity.
 You should consult the Law Society guidelines here.